-Figure 2.227 OSPF Interface Setting Webpage
+Figure 2.261 OSPF Interface Setting Webpage

 EHG76XX can be configured to enable or disable OSPF Authentication by selecting an Auth Type.
 The Auth Type or authentication type for EHG76XX can be None, Simple, or MD5.
-By default, EHG76XX sets the authentication to

-None which means that routing exchanges over a network is not authenticated.
+By default, EHG76XX sets the authentication to None which means that routing exchanges over a network is not authenticated.
 If the Simple authentication type is selected, the Auth Key which is a simple password must be entered.
 Note that EHG76XX and other switches or routers in the same area that want to participate in the routing domain must be configured with the same Auth Key.
 Note that the Auth Key is transmitted over the network; therefore, it is vulnerable to eavesdropping attack.
 It is strongly recommended that the user chooses the MD5 Auth Type because it is a cryptographic authentication which is more secure.
 This authentication type will use MD5 algorithm over OSPF packet, Auth Key, and MD5 Key ID to generate a message digest which will be appended to OSPF packet.
 The last parameter is the Metric or cost of the OSPF interface.
 The Metric is an indication of the overhead required to send packets across this interface which can be based on the bandwidth or the delay.
-It is inversely proportion to the bandwidth of that interface, the lower the metric value.
+It is inversely proportion to the bandwidth of that interface.
+That is the higher the bandwidth of the interface, the lower the metric value.
 After configuring each interface, please click Add-Modify button.
 If you want to remove an interfere, click on the Delete button.
-Table 2.68 summarizes the OSPF Interface Setting webpage.
+Table 2.69 summarizes the OSPF Interface Setting webpage.

 Label Description Factory Default Note/restriction Interface Name Set Interface Name 1 VLAN of interface must exist Area ID Set Area ID in a form of IP address (4 groups of number between 0 and 255 separated by dots) N/A Router Priority Set Router Priority which can have a value between 0 to 255 1 If router priority is set to 0, it is a non- designated router (NDR).
 That is this interface will not be elected as Designated Router (DR) or Backup Designated Router (BDR).
 Hello Interval Set hello interval in second which can have a value between 1 to 65535.
-10 N/A Dead Interval Set dead interval in second which can have a value between 1 to 65535.
-40 N/A Auth Type Set Authentication Type for the interface which can be None , Simple , or MD5 .
-Note that MD5 is more secure and recommended.
-None N/A Auth Key Set Authentication Key or password for OSPF interface according to the Auth Type selected in previous option.
-If Auth Type = None, Auth Key is empty or Null.
-If Auth Type = Simple or MD5 , please enter a password in this field.
-Null The Auth Key or password can be a string of up to 8 characters.
-MD5 Key ID Set MD5 Key ID that can be a value between 1 to 255.
-1 N/A Metric Set Metric or cost of the OSPF interface which can have a value between 1 and 65535.
-1 N/A
+10 N/A

-Table 2.68 Descriptions of OSPF Interface Setting Webpage
+Table 2.69 Descriptions of OSPF Interface Setting Webpage